Cleveland Clinic Akron General

 Cleveland Clinic Akron General formerly known as Akron General Medical Center, and commonly known as Akron Gen, is a nationally ranked, 511-bed non-profit, teaching hospital located in Akron, Ohio.
 Cleveland Clinic Akron General is a part of the Cleveland Clinic Health System.
 As the hospital is a teaching hospital, it is affiliated with the Northeast Ohio Medical University and the Ohio University Heritage College of Osteopathic Medicine.
-The hospital is also an American College of Surgeons verified Level 1 Trauma Center, the one of two in the region and one of 11 in Ohio.
+The hospital is also an American College of Surgeons verified Level I Trauma Center, the one of two in the region and one of 11 in Ohio.
 Additionally, the hospital has a rooftop helipad to handle the emergent transport of critical patients to and from the hospital.